-To achieve its vision, Creative PEI will provide exceptional client service and demonstrate leadership and expertise in program delivery, policy development and the administration of financial resources to improve the outcomes and incomes of Prince Edward Island’s creative industry workers and enterprises.
+To achieve its vision, Creative PEI will demonstrate leadership and expertise in program delivery, policy development and the administration of financial resources to improve the outcomes and incomes of Prince Edward Island’s creative industry professionals.

 To provide the programs, services and expertise needed to expand and diversify Prince Edward Island’s creative industries, stimulate investment and employment in the creative industries and promote PEI’s creative products and services both at home and in the global marketplace.

 A. To improve the capacity of the creative sector in Prince Edward Island to meet the challenges of current and future needs.

 B. To give the Prince Edward Island creative sector a collective, effective and responsive voice with local, provincial and federal governments, and the public and private education and skills development institutions.

 C. To contribute directly to to improving the competitiveness of the creative sector through the development and implementation of effective and relevant strategies.

 D. To negotiate partnering arrangements and contracts with agencies to provide services that address the purpose and objectives of the corporation, and the needs of the creative sector in Prince Edward Island.